 It penetrates the body cells and lubricates the layers between them.
-Though there are plenty of its benefits, one needs to consume a significant quantity of hemp oil to utilize its full benefits.
-Not only is cooking, but the oil is also used for several purposes and is extensively used in the construction, paper, textile, biodegradable plastics industry.
+Though there are plenty of benefits, one needs to consume a significant quantity of hemp oil to utilize its full benefits.
+Not only is cooking, but the oil is also used for several purposes and is extensively used in the construction, paper, textile, and biodegradable plastics industries.

 Sometimes it is also used as fuel.
 It can be easily obtained as it is produced in different countries across the world, especially in Canada, France, and China.
 The manifold benefits are shared in the next sub-section.